-• provides new support for Hackl-style approach to quantification

-- Note that these contrasts would not be expected under a standard generalized quantifier theory

-- extends Hackl's approach to other coerced scalars - Q: Are separate many/much operators necessary?
-They both relate degrees (of cardinality, beef-stroganoff-ness, etc.) - A: A difference: many is restricted to pluralities and atomic counts of items, not degrees (e.g. sandwiches, not cardinalities), much is restricted with respect to degrees (e.g. of beef-stroganoff-ness), not items (e.g. things John served) - \bullet proposes copula-specific type shift that can apply to many/much - Q: Is there independent support for this? - Q: Is there independent support for degree modifiers of the form in (13)?
+- provides new support for Hackl-style approach to quantification - Note that these contrasts would not be expected under a standard generalized quantifier theory - extends Hackl's approach to other coerced scalars - \bullet proposes copula-specific type shift that can apply to many/much - Q: Is there independent support for this? - Q: Is there independent support for degree modifiers of the form in (13)?